robertdias/IaC-101/Terraform/Session1/Session_1_Instructions.md

 Step 1: **Set Az CLI for the target cloud**.

-- In a terminal session, for commercial Azure subscriptions (this includes MSDN accounts) type '[az cloud set --name AzureCloud]'
+- In a terminal session, for commercial Azure subscriptions (this includes MSDN accounts) type `[az cloud set --name AzureCloud]`
-  - If you are targeting an Azure Government subscription, enter '[--name AzureUSGovernment]'
+  - If you are targeting an Azure Government subscription, enter `[--name AzureUSGovernment]`

 Step 2: **Log into subscription**.